roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

 **Quick recovery**

 If you fail to mount volumes to most of the pods on a node, you can schedule the pods to other nodes.
+For more information, see [Schedule pods to specific nodes](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Application Scheduling Deployment/Schedule pods to specific nodes.md).